khalil5754/khalil5754.github.io/_posts/2022-10-11-your-new-blog-post.md

-# Data Science Part 1 - A Short Python Tutorial For My Favourite Visualization: The **Exploding Pie Chart**
+# A Short Python Tutorial For My Favourite Visualization: The **Exploding Pie Chart**

 #### So, you want to make a Pie chart - but you obviously want it to be more impactful, more interesting, more *pizzaz*.